core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 A server performs a challenge-response exchange with a client, by using the Echo Option for CoAP described in Section 2 of {{I-D.ietf-core-echo-request-tag}} and according to Appendix B.1.2 of {{RFC8613}}.

 That is, upon receiving a group request from a particular client for the first time, the server processes the message as described in this specification, but, even if valid, does not deliver it to the application.
 Instead, the server replies to the client with an OSCORE protected 4.01 (Unauthorized) response message, including only the Echo Option and no diagnostic payload.

-The server stores the option value included therein.
+The server stores the option value included therein, together with the pair (gid,kid), where 'gid' is the Group Identifier of the OSCORE group and 'kid' is the Sender ID of the client in the group, as specified in the 'kid context' and 'kid' fields of the OSCORE Option of the group request, respectively.
+After a group rekeying has been completed and a new Security Context has been established in the group, which results also in a new Group Identifier (see {{sec-group-key-management}}), the server MUST delete all the stored Echo values associated to members of that group.

 Upon receiving a 4.01 (Unauthorized) response that includes an Echo Option and originates from a verified group member, a client sends a request as a unicast message addressed to the same server, echoing the Echo Option value.
 The client MUST NOT send the request including the Echo Option over multicast.

 In particular, the client does not necessarily resend the same group request, but can instead send a more recent one, if the application permits it.
 This makes it possible for the client to not retain previously sent group requests for full retransmission, unless the application explicitly requires otherwise.
 In either case, the client uses the sender sequence number value currently stored in its own Sender Context.
 If the client stores group requests for possible retransmission with the Echo Option, it should not store a given request for longer than a pre-configured time interval.
 Note that the unicast request echoing the Echo Option is correctly treated and processed as a message, since the 'kid context' field including the Group Identifier of the OSCORE group is still present in the OSCORE Option as part of the COSE object (see {{sec-cose-object}}).

+Upon receiving the unicast request including the Echo Option, the server performs the following verifications.

+* If the server does not store an option value for the pair (gid,kid), it considers: i) the time t1 when it has established the Security Context used to protect the received request; and ii) the time t2 when the request has been received.
+Since a valid request cannot be older than the Security Context used to protect it, the server verifies that (t2 - t1) is less than the largest amount of time acceptable to consider the request fresh.

-Upon receiving the unicast request including the Echo Option, the server verifies that the option value equals the stored and previously sent value.
-If not, the server MUST NOT process the request further and MAY send a 4.01 (Unauthorized) response including an Echo option.
+* If the server stores an option value for the pair (gid,kid) associated to that same client in the same group, the server verifies that the option value equals that same stored value previously sent by that client.

+If the verifications above fail, the server MUST NOT process the request further and MAY send a 4.01 (Unauthorized) response including an Echo option.

 In case of positive verification, the request is further processed and verified.
 Finally, the server updates the Recipient Context associated to that client, by setting the Replay Window according to the Sequence Number from the unicast request conveying the Echo Option.
 The server either delivers the request to the application if it is an actual retransmission of the original one, or discards it otherwise.
 Mechanisms to signal whether the resent request is a full retransmission of the original one are out of the scope of this specification.